In this webinar series, you will learn how to turn inspections into an easy digital process.

 There are three main challenges companies are facing regularly:

-Main challenge here is to manually complete large numbers of questions in paper checklists… Scanning these checklist paper forms or re-typing into a spreadsheet, uploading and emailing them, back and forth.
+Main challenge here is to manually complete large numbers of questions in paper checklists… Scanning these checklist paper forms or re-typing into a spreadsheet.
+Then, uploading and emailing them, back and forth.

-If an inspector has to rely on paper forms and documents for their job, then this becomes a complicated process that can increase compliance risks.
+If an inspector has to rely on paper forms and documents for their job, then this becomes a complicated process.
+One that can increase compliance risks.

 An inspector needs to make sure that they have all the right tools and documents they need before their visit.
-During their visit they need to make notes of all their observations.
+Moreover, during their visit they need to make notes of all their observations.

-Using paper forms means when they go back to the office they have to scan documents, and sometimes re-type all the info.
+Using paper forms means when they go back to the office.
+That is to scan documents, and even sometimes re-type all the info.
 And, all of this take up a lot of valuable time.

 2- Document management and unreliable reporting

 Pulling together an inspection report can be extremely time consuming.
-Conventional ways require an inspector to re-type the captured information in spreadsheets and reconcile them, which can take long time and effort.
+Conventional ways require an inspector to re-type the captured information in spreadsheets and reconcile them.
+Subsequently, this can take long time and much effort.

-In addition, this data will need to be transformed manually into graphs and charts to achieve insights, which is not ideal…
+In addition, this data will need to be transformed manually into graphs and charts to achieve insights.
+And this is not ideal…

 It can be frustrating for everyone involved in the process if the reports are not reliable.